 This course provides an ecological approach to humans and their place in the ecosystem.
 This course introduces a comprehensive investigation of global environmental processes and the influences of human activities upon them.
-This one semester course explores ecological concepts, world biomes, natural resources, conventional and renewable energy, toxicology, waste management, soil-air-water pollution and human population dynamics.
+This one-semester course explores ecological concepts, world biomes, natural resources, conventional and renewable energy, toxicology, waste management, soil-air-water pollution and human population dynamics.
 Additionally, the social, economic, political, ethical and theological interrelationships of contemporary environmental challenges will be broadly integrated into the syllabus.
 Films, assigned readings and computer simulations will be used to explore these topics.
 This course provides a comprehensive laboratory component involving both laboratory and field investigations as well as field trips enabling students to gain hands-on experience with environmental technology and management practices.
 Upon completion of this course students will be able to demonstrate both practical skills and academic understanding of global environmental/ecological interrelationships and anthropogenic influences upon these systems.
 Prerequisites: BIO 111 or completion of a UGETC Science Requirement.
 This course is designed for science and non-science majors.
-(RI) This course counts as a GEN ED in the Comprehensive Articulation Agreement.
+This course satisfies the GEN ED requirement.
+(RI)

 BIO 145.
-ECOLOGY
+ECOLOGY 4SHC

 This course provides an introduction to ecological as well as environmental sustainability concepts.
 Topics include population biology, predation, food chains/trophic levels, ecosystem energetics, biogeochemistry, mathematical modeling energy flow, nutrient cycling, succession, population dynamics, community structure, and other related topics.
 The role of biological, chemical and physical factors as well as anthropogenic influences will be explored.
 The course will require hands-on field trips, ecological biometry, and lab experiments.
 Upon completion, students should be able to demonstrate comprehension of ecosystem structure and dynamics.
 A comprehensive term paper of concepts and results as well as an oral presentation of results from ecological studies will be required in addition to laboratory exercise written reports.
-(RI).
 Prerequisites: BIO 111 with a grade of C or higher.
-This course is designed for science and non-science majors and has been approved for transfer under the Comprehensive Articulation Agreement as a premajor and/or elective course.
+This course is designed for science and non-science majors and counts as a premajor and/or elective course.
+(RI)